-If you’ve been wondering how items are generally transported from the countries where they are made to countries where they are sold, or how your faulty imported items got back to the place you bought them from, the answer is most likely that they were transported through shipping.
-Shipping is a major means of transportation for global trade but it is further categorized into two forms.
-These are wet shipping and dry shipping.
+Have you been wondering how items are transported from the countries they are made to countries where they are sold?
+Or how your faulty imported items got back to the place you bought them from?
+The answer is most likely that they were transported through shipping.
+Shipping is a major means of transportation for global trade and is categorized into two forms – wet shipping and dry shipping.

-Wet shipping deals with issues which may occur while a ship is on the sea, while dry shipping focuses more on matters such as charter agreements, funding, and infrastructure of harbors for ships, commerce, cargo claims, among many others.
+While wet shipping deals with issues that may occur when a ship is on the sea, dry shipping focuses more on matters such as charter agreements, funding, and infrastructure of harbors for ships, commerce, cargo claims, among many others.

 As you must have already noticed, shipping is quite a crucial part of any country’s economy, and this is where Shipping Law comes into play.